Sreyas-sk/Muzic_Manager/README.md

 }
 ```

->NOTE
+> NOTE
->Take care of the spaces and notations while manually adding details as uneven data can lead to failure during execution.
+> Take care of the spaces and notations while manually adding details as uneven data can lead to failure during execution.

-### METHOD III
+### METHOD III :airplane:

 The second method is if you dont want the hassle of writting all the details in the file.
 You can download a song on the fly with just the link passing the -L argument followed by the link.

 ```
-python Muzic_Manager.py -L <LINK>
+./Muzic_Manager -L "LINK"
 ```

 You can passes a name to the downloded music using the -O argument followed by the name in double quotes

 ```
-python Muzic_Manager.py -L <LINK> -O "NAME_OF_SONG"
+./Muzic_Manager -L "LINK" -O "NAME_OF_SONG"
 ```

->Here if none of the files are specified using the -F argument then the song detials are added to the default `download.JSON` file.
+> Here if none of the files are specified using the -F argument then the song detials are added to the default `download.JSON` file.

 With this method the song if downloaded gets added to the download.JSON ( by default ) file with all properties.

-## UPCOMING UPDATES
+## UPCOMING UPDATES 🔥

+- Tool to add Cover Art (Extending the tool to other metadata under consideration) ❗️
+- Adding deletion and updation feature in Append tool ❗️
-- Download all the songs again **OVERRIDE**
+- Download all the songs again **OVERRIDE** :❗️
-- Remove extension condition for files	 [#]
+- Remove extension condition for files ✅
-- Adding crl+C
+- Adding crl+C ❗️
-- Timeout process either too slow or not responding  [#]
+- Timeout process either too slow or not responding ✅
-- Identify if the network is slow
+- Identify if the network is slow ❗️

-## CONCLUSION
+## CONCLUSION :checkered_flag:

 The project might look a bit tedious but when you get the hang of it its pretty simple.Hope you have a fun time setting this up and using the scripts.